-Geraldine Maidment who is the proprietor and Headteacher liaises with the local authority on issues of child protection or in cases of allegations against the DSL or staff.
-Geraldine completes Level 3 Safeguarding Training to equip her with the knowledge to fulfil their role and function every two years.
+Geraldine Maidment is the proprietor and Headteacher.
+She is responsible for overseeing safeguarding.
+She has received appropriate safeguarding training and safer recruitment training to enable her to fulfil the role.
+She liaises with the local authority on issues of child protection or in cases of allegations against the DSL or staff.